TikTok Tips & Strategies

 The Upload Process

-1. From the TikTok camera screen, tap the Upload button on the bottom right.
+1. From the TikTok camera screen, tap the Upload button at the bottom right.

-2. This opens your phone's photo and video library.
-At the bottom, tap on Select multiple.
+2. This opens your photo and video library.
+Tap Select multiple.

-3. Now you can go through your library and tap on all the different video files you want to include.
-A number will appear on each one to show the order you've selected them in.
+3. Go through your library and tap all clips you want to include.
+A number shows the order selected.

 Why Shoot Outside the App?

-Shooting with your standard phone camera often gives you a higher-quality file with better color and sharpness.
-It also allows you to use functions like cinematic mode, slow motion, or manual focus that the TikTok app might not support.
-For content that needs to look super polished, like brand work or a portfolio piece, filming outside the app and editing later is the professional workflow of choice.
+Shooting with your standard camera often yields higher quality footage with better colors and sharpness.
+It allows use of features like cinematic mode, slow motion, or manual focus that TikTok's app might not support.
+For content needing a polished look - such as branding or portfolio pieces - filming outside the app and editing later is the professional approach.

 Final Thoughts

-Creating a TikTok with multiple clips is all about layering small moments to create a bigger impact.
-Whether you're recording directly in the app or uploading polished footage, the key is to think in segments, use the right tools to connect them seamlessly, and fine-tune your timing in the editor to keep viewers hooked.
+Creating a TikTok with multiple clips is about layering small moments to produce a bigger impact.
+Whether recording directly in the app or uploading high-quality footage, the key is to think in segments, use the right tools to connect them seamlessly, and fine-tune your timing to keep viewers engaged.

-Figuring out a content strategy and staying consistent is just as important as knowing how to film and edit.
-That's why we designed Postbase from the ground up for today's social media landscape.
-After you've created your multi-clip masterpiece, you can easily schedule it across TikTok, Reels, and Shorts from one beautiful visual calendar, making sure your amazing content goes out exactly when you want it to, every time.
+Developing a content strategy and consistency are just as important as filming and editing skills.
+That's why we built Postbase from the ground up for today's social media landscape.
+After creating your multi-clip masterpiece, you can easily schedule it across TikTok, Reels, and Shorts from one beautiful visual calendar, ensuring your fantastic content goes out exactly when you want it to, every time.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.